williamouyang/okta.github.io/docs/api/rest/authn.md

 **Note:** When enrolling in a factor, there is an *activate* parameter which indicates whether  to enroll in the factor and activate it by sending out the activation code all in one step.
 The default is `true`, but you change behavior using this parameter.
 If the factor is not activated now, there is a *resend* link in the response below which can be followed to send the activation code.

-What goes in the *profile* is specific to which factor you choose.
-The general requiremen
+What goes in the *profile* is specific to which factor you choose, as shown in the following table.

 Type | General Requirement
 ---- | -------------------